Major Works and Qualifying Long Term Agreements

 At the end of the consultation period, if the contractor chosen by the leaseholders did not provide the lowest estimate, a Notice of Reasons must be served on all leaseholders, stating the freeholder/RMC’s reasons for awarding the contract elsewhere.
 A particular important note is that if the contractor actually chosen to carry out the works didn’t provide the lowest estimate, such an estimate could be tested for reasonableness by the First Tier Tribunal (FTT) under s19 of the Landlord and Tenant Act 1985 even though the s20 requirements have been met.

-As a result landlords were require to consult on all qualifying works if a lessee’s contribution to the total cost of qualifying works in an accounting period exceeds £250.
+As a result landlords were required to consult on all qualifying works if a lessee’s contribution to the total cost in an accounting period exceeded £250.
 Even if a lessee’s contribution to a distinct, identifiable set of works did not exceed £250 and the landlord did not consult on all qualifying works, the lessee’s contribution to the total cost of qualifying works in the accounting period would be capped at £250.

 Decision Overturned By Court of Appeal

 However, in October 2014 this decision was overturned by the Court of Appeal because the Martin v Maryland Estates Ltd 2 EGLR 53 case concerned additional works that had been added to the project with no further consultation.
 A common sense approach had to be applied so if for example, works were carried out under separate contracts they may be separate sets of work.
 However, that decision was made under the law as it was before the amendments were made to the 1985 Act by the Commonhold and Leasehold Reform Act 2002.
 In this case the Chancellor Sir Andrew Morritt found that Martin was no longer of any relevance.
 So the “sets approach” i.e s20 consultation was re-established and should now be applied to individual sets of qualifying works without reference to time periods or service charge years.